kiffybobb/kiffybobb.github.io/contact.md

 layout: page
 ---

 Please use the following form if you would like to get in contact with me!
-(Note: pretty buggy!)

 <form action="https://getform.io/f/c77b38b4-4e03-43c6-b90e-2d3187db2f94" method="POST" id="contact-form">
   <div>